 – Impaired thinking and mood

 Interestingly, the snooze button can become your worst enemy.
-It is so tempting to grab that extra 10 minutes of sleep, but due to a phenomena called circadian rhythms, it is actually better for you to get up as soon as your alarm has gone off.
+It is so tempting to grab that extra 10 minutes of sleep, but due to a phenomenon called circadian rhythms, you should get up as soon as your alarm has gone off.

 Try to work protein into every meal of the day.
 If you have time, try scrambled eggs for breakfast, or good quality peanut butter on wholemeal toast.
 Instead of having a chocolate bar as an afternoon snack, try a smoothie or a protein bar.
 Having enough protein in your diet is vital to help stop severe changes in your blood sugar levels, which in turn will help you feel more alert.